moycaleb/StitchExercise/readme.md

 You can view the Litmus test results here: https://litmus.com/pub/10B0xcnOAAko17cY

+If this were a real world client, and I was at Stitch, I would be asking a lot of clarifying questions, such as:

 ## Questions & Notes for the Team

 ### Audience & Accessibility